misindelka/EVENT_LIST/README.md

 # Event List

-Simple example project of adding evets to list.
+Simple example project of adding evets to the list.

 ## Available Scripts